fedeaar/Thesseus/README.md

 3. use pascalcase for classes and structs.

-4. use snakecase for functions.
+4. use snakecase for functions and uppercase snakecase for enum variables.

 5. each folder should ideally be considered its own module.
 It should: